Mossaaba/docstore-api/README.md

 # Document Store API

 A RESTful document storage API built with Go, featuring a clean layered architecture and comprehensive testing.
-This project demonstrates CRUD operations with proper concurrency control, HTTP endpoints, and Swagger documentation.
+This project demonstrates CRUD operations with proper concurrency control, HTTP endpoints, and Swagger documentation and monitoring stack using : Grafana + promethus + Loki.

 ## Features